snedmagdous/epigenomics-trauma-nlp/README.md

 - **Changing Parameters**: You can adjust the number of topics in the LDA model by modifying the `num_topics` argument in `topic_modeling.py`.

 This demo showcases a full end-to-end analysis, from data collection and preprocessing to topic modeling and interactive visualizations.

----

-Feel free to let me know if you'd like further revisions or additions to the README!